Wrestlers call off protest after Sharan asked to step aside as WFI president | Sports-Games

 ''Instructions have been given to the committee to meet at the earliest.

-''The protest by wrestlers against me is the dharna of Shaheen Bagh,'' Singh, who is also a six-time Lok Sabha MP from UP's Kaisarganj constituency, told reporters in his native place.
+''The protest by wrestlers against me is the dharna of Shaheen Bagh,'' Singh, who is also a sixth-time Lok Sabha MP from UP's Kaisarganj constituency, told reporters in his native place.

 WFI files reply to government notice ======================== The government had given the WFI President 72 hours (till Saturday evening) to respond to the allegations.